In biblical times, a city was a large cluster of buildings surrounded by walls. It had

 The earliest cities had mudbrick walls from 2 to 6 metres thick on stone foundations, with projecting semicircular or rectangular towers.
 The gate had towers flanking it on either side.

 The earliest type of house was the wide-room house.
-Its floor was below ground level and you entered it by two descending steps.
+Its basic design has changed very little (see the interior of a mudbrick house with small shuttered windows and a wooden roof, below).
+The floor was below ground level and you entered it by two descending steps.
 The entrance from the street was in the shorter wall.
 Rooms had benches running along the walls.

 This basic design could be enlarged by the addition of annexes.